 The upside is your online reputation, personal brand, and Twitter account don’t take a hit.
 And trust us, getting rid of all your old tweets in bulk will definitely do that.

-The downside of this is you miss out on the branding benefits that an active Twitter account affords you.
+You miss out on the branding benefits that an active Twitter account affords you.
 This can be for your career, business, or personal life.

-To put it in layman terms, most people think this process is taking one step backwards when it’s actually taking two or three.
+most people think this process is taking one step backwards when it’s actually taking two or three.